spicywheatbread/WatercolorShader/README.md

 ### Port to different platform
 I would like to rewrite the code to test on a more portable and popular platform, such as a 3D rendering platform or a game engine.
 This would've eased attempts to test in real scenes as well as allowing others to try it out for themselves.

+## Final Thoughts
+This was a really fun project!
+I've never tried implementing something from a research paper before, so it was totally different from creating something from scratch or following a tutorial.
+I'm very grateful for the researchers made this pipeline in the first place; I'm not sure I would've ever thought those mathematical equations for physical modeling myself.

+It was really amazing to see how each intermediate image or effect built up into this final product.
+To be honest, I wasn't even quite sure through the process how these blurred/bleed/paper images I was working on would help create a painterly effect, but as soon as it was all assembled, suddenly it looked like a real image instead of a mess!

+I would like to thank Professor Kevin Smith for being a great teacher and introduction to the world of computer graphics.